Words by Jai, one of Alisha’s bridesmaids.

 There were happy tears, sniffles, and smiles from guests as Alisha and Mel walked into a natural clearing, just off from the Lookout, to a heavenly cover of Truly, Madly, Deeply (Savage Garden) by Jack River, where they’d soon share their vows.
 The backdrop was Australian flora in all its glory – rustic gums and paperbark trees, greens, ochres, and browns.
 The two looked luminous, standing there in whites and creams.

 Alisha and Mel’s celebrant, Kathleen, took guests down memory lane first – sharing how the two had met.
-First, spending six months long-distance, as Mel lived in Tasmania, Alisha in Brisbane.
-But they talked constantly, each unable to shake the strong pull they had towards each other.
+First, spending six months long-distance, as Mel lived in Tasmania, Alisha, in Brisbane.
+But they constantly talked, each unable to shake the strong pull they had towards each other.
 Alisha even bought a one-way ticket to visit Mel in the early days, staying for a week, as they explored and fell in love with the place that Alisha would eventually propose in.

-But first, Mel would move to Brisbane, and they’d set up life in a breezy, Queensland cottage, decking it out with natural tones and native Australian flowers – which would carry through to their wedding theme.
-Taking trips back to Tasmania often, they explored some of their mutual loves – hiking nature trails, and good food and wine.
+But first, Mel would move to Brisbane, and they’d set up life in a breezy, Queensland cottage.
+Decking it out with natural tones and native Australian flowers – which would carry through to their wedding theme.
+They often took trips back to Tasmania, exploring some of their mutual loves.
+Hiking nature trails and good food and wine.

-And then on one trip, in small-town called Penguin, on a hike, Alisha found the right moment to ask Mel to marry her.
-It is fitting then that the wedding would take place in the same part of the world.
+And then on one trip, in a small-town called Penguin, on a hike, Alisha found the right moment to ask Mel to marry her.
+It fits then that the wedding would take place in the same part of the world.